-- If the user is a faculty member or if the user cannot be identified in advance, the Provost or his or her designee must authorize access in writing.
+1. If the user is a faculty member or if the user cannot be identified in advance, the Provost or their designee must authorize access in writing.

-- If the user is a staff member or other affiliate, the Chief Human Resources Officer or his or her designee must authorize access in writing.
+2. If the user is a staff member or other affiliate, the Chief Human Resources Officer or their designee must authorize access in writing.

-- If the user is a student, the Dean of Students or his or her designee must authorize access in writing.
+3. If the user is a student, the Dean of Students or their designee must authorize access in writing.

-- If the user is an alumnus only, the Senior VP for Development and Alumni Relations or his or her designee must authorize access in writing.
+4. If the user is an alumnus only, the Senior VP for Development and Alumni Relations or their designee must authorize access in writing.

 As a general rule, the designated University official should confer with the Office of the General Counsel before authorizing access, and consult, as appropriate, with the relevant academic Dean or Vice President.

-Information Services & Technology will maintain a log of all instances in which access was authorized in connection with internal investigations of misconduct.
+Information Services and Technology will maintain a log of all instances in which access was authorized in connection with internal investigations of misconduct.

 C. To access User Information to obtain business critical information that cannot practically or timely be accessed another way: (i) in the case of a staff member, the director of the business unit in which the user is or was employed must authorize access in writing, and (ii) in the case of a faculty member, the Dean of the school or college in which the faculty member holds an appointment must authorize access in writing.